mrperson2015/spark_training/README.md

 [Logging Module Details](logging_spark_job/README.md)

+Logging is a part of each job.
+Instead of using print statements, logging should be used.
+It also allows the messages to be included in normal code reporting systems. eg. Kibana, Graphana, etc.

+By using logging, you can troubleshoot the job execution in root cause analysis.

 ### Unit Tests

 [Unit Tests Module Details](unit_test_spark_job/README.md)

+Unit tests allows tests to be completed against specific snippets of code.
+Verifying that specific pieces of code is behaving as intended.
+These run at development and during CI/CD activities.

+Failed unit tests will block deployments to the different environments.

 ### Self-healing / Restartable

 [Self Healing Module Details](self_heal_spark_job/README.md)

+Self-healing or restart-ability is the idea that when a job failes, you are able to restart the job without manual intervention.
+Subsequent jobs will handle the data or job artifacts left over from the previous execution.

 read the records from the source that has changed since the last execution clear out previous failed runs